scott-ca/mykros_assist/README.md

 This has increased the accuracy of the intents including ones previously under the threshold as well as increasing the disparity between between the secondary intents.
 As a result open_terminal now has a higher confidence score than run_terminal which is the correct intent that should be detected.
 In addition, previously the fourth highest intent was antonymize_word where as now both open_file_explorer and open_browser are significantly higher, which would be a lot more accurate than antonymize_word.

 **translation:** This setting is used to enable you to interact with models and custom actions that are not in your preferred language.
-There are four values shown below.
-They are enable, include_actions, from_language, to_language.
+There are six values shown below.
+They are enable, input_intent_detection, all_input, all_output, from_language, to_language.

 translation:
     enable: true
+    input_intent_detection: true
+    all_input: true
-    include_actions: true
+    all_output: true
     from_language: sk
     to_language: en

 The enable value is for the translation function as a whole.
 If this is set to any value other than true, no translation will occur.

+The input_intent_detection value controls whether translation functionality applies to text you input for intent and entity detection.

-The include_actions value controls whether translation functionality applies only for intent and entity detection, or if it also extends to custom actions.
+The all_input value will apply the translation to your input for intent and entity detection the same as input_intent_detection, as well as extends the functionality to custom actions.
 When extended to custom actions it will automatically integrate without the custom action needing to support the functionality.
-Additionally, the yes/no confirmation prompt is also impacted by this when set to true.

-When set to true and the target language is English then you will be able to use either language for the yes/no confirmation.
-If the target language is something other than English then you will need to use English for the yes/no confirmation.
-In addition the /help and the /cancel functionality isn't translated and will only function in English.
+Additionally, when set to true and the to_language is set to English you will be able to use either language for the yes/no confirmation.
+If the to_language is something other than English then you will need to use English for the yes/no confirmation.
+In addition while the /help and the /cancel functionality will be translated, the specific input of "/help" and "/cancel" will only function in English.

-In most cases, you would want this set to true so that everything can be done in your preferred language.
-With that said, there are some use cases where you want to have it used only for intent detection and entity extraction.
-If for example you wanted a list of files in the folder /casa/etc/ and had it was extended to the custom actions, it would try to list the folders in /home/etc/ which may not exist on your system.
+In most cases, you would want all of your input translated to your preferred language.
+With that said, there are some use cases where you may not wish to have all of your input translated.

+If for example you wanted a list of files in the folder and it was extended to the custom actions, then when you input
+'''
+listar archivos en la carpeta /casa/etc/
+'''

+it would try to list the folders in /home/etc/ which may not exist on your system.

+You can bypass the translation of any part of the text in your input by surrounding it in double quotes.
+Using the previous example you could write

+'''
+listar archivos en la carpeta "/casa/etc/"
+'''

+Which then would look for folders in /casa/etc/.
+It would also remove the quotes, so that it interacts with the model as if you didn't include them.
+It only uses the quotes to detect what text it should bypass translation on.

+Alternativly, you could disable translation for input and have it only translate output text, or disable translation entirly.

+The all_output value controls whether the output text is translated.
+It will translate any output text that is in the to_language to the from_language.
+It works in the reverse of the input translation so that you have the option of interacting in both directions with the model.
+This will translate all_output including but not limited to the output from the custom actions.

 The from_language is the language is your preferred language that will entering as your input.
+This is also used as the target output language should you enable output translation.

-The to_language is the language the model and training data is in.
+The to_language is the language the model, training data, and custom actions are in.
+This is also used as the source language for output and should match the language the model and custom actions are in.

-While the functionality is enabled in any capacity, you will still be able to interact with the models and the custom actions in the language they were created in.
-The reason for this is because in most cases when it attempts to translate the word and no translation is found then it will fail, thus leaving the word as it was original inputted it and as a result already in the intended language.
+While the functionality is enabled in any capacity, depending on the language, you may be able to interact with the models and the custom actions in both your preferred language and the language they were created in simultaneously without changing any settings.
+The reason for this is because in most cases when it attempts to translate the word and no translation is found then it will fail, thus leaving the word as it was original inputted in and as a result already in the intended language.

 The list of supported languages are below as well as in the settings.yml file.

 "Arabic": "ar", "Azerbaijani": "az", "Catalan": "ca", "Chinese": "zh", "Czech": "cs", "Danish": "da", "Dutch": "nl", "English": "en", # "Esperanto": "eo", "Finnish": "fi", "French": "fr", "German": "de", "Greek": "el", "Hebrew": "he", "Hindi": "hi", "Hungarian": "hu", "Indonesian": "id", "Irish": "ga", "Italian": "it", "Japanese": "ja", "Korean": "ko", "Persian": "fa", "Polish": "pl", "Portuguese": "pt", "Russian": "ru", "Slovak": "sk", "Spanish": "es", "Swedish": "sv", "Turkish": "tr", "Ukrainian": "uk"

 When translation functionality is enabled, it will download the model automatically when you input any text.
-The models are specific to that language combination, for example English to French, and are stored in the translation_models folder and approximately 100 MB.
+The models are specific to that language combination, for example English to French, and are stored in the translation_models folder and approximately 100-200 MB.
 Internet connectivity is only required to download the model, and not used while utilizing the model.

-In addition, it will utilize an intermediate language if one is installed.
+In addition, it will automatically utilize an intermediate language if one is installed.
 For example, if you have the es->en and en->fr models downloaded then you are able to translate from es->fr as if you had that direct model installed.
 This allows for translating between a larger variety of languages at the cost of minimal loss of quality.

 The files are be automatically downloaded from [argosopentech](https://www.argosopentech.com/argospm/index/).